The Ultimate Guide to Therapy: Unveiling Its Purpose and Power!

 In this blog, we’ll explore what therapy involves, address common hesitations people have about seeking therapy, discuss why many individuals turn to therapy, and outline signs that suggest it could be beneficial to see a therapist.

-Therapy, also called psychotherapy or counseling, is an activity by which you meet with a therapist/ mental health professional to work on problems in your life.
-These problems can be wide-ranging from relationships, behaviors, life decisions, traumatic experiences, mental health conditions, grief as well as bodily symptoms such as panic.
+Therapy, also called psychotherapy or counseling, is an activity by which you meet with a therapist/mental health professional to work on problems in your life.
+These problems can be wide-ranging from relationships, behaviors, life decisions, traumatic experiences, mental health conditions, grief, as well as bodily symptoms such as panic, addressing mental, emotional, and behavioral health issues.

 What to expect from a therapy session?